Resources and Grants Providing Financial Help for Single Parents

 According to the U.S. News & World Report, the cost to raise a child in 2022 when adjusted for inflation is around $290,014.
 This number is based on information from the Bureau of Labor Statistics.
 Add in decades of wage stagnation, and it should come as no surprise that single parents need financial help with both emergencies and everyday living expenses.
 We hope this list of resources offering financial help for single parents can help you find a financial lifeline.

 This is a nutrition program run by the USDA.
 Eligibility is limited to low-income mothers and/or their children.
 To qualify, a mother must be pregnant, postpartum, or breastfeeding.
 Children are eligible up to age five.

 The Summer Food Service program ensures that low-income children continue to eat nutritious meals when school is out.
-Over a summer, the USDA serves more than 200 million meals to children 18 years and under at approved SFSP sites.
+Over the summer of 2019, the USDA served more than 141 million meals to children 18 years and under at approved SFSP sites.

-SNAP delivers what were once called food stamps via a debit card system.
-Participants get a SNAP card to use at grocery stores that accept SNAP in order to buy healthy food.
+SNAP delivers benefits via a debit card system.
+Participants get a SNAP card to use at grocery stores and retailers that accept SNAP in order to buy healthy food.

-Low-income single parents, families, and individuals can receive food assistance through the Emergency Food Assistance Program.
+Low-income single parents, families, and individuals can receive food assistance through The Emergency Food Assistance Program.
 To be eligible, a family’s income cannot exceed the USDA’s federal guidelines.
-This can be a great resource for emergency help for single moms and dads.
+This can be a great source of assistance for single parents.